Altruistic Minds Lab

 Taranah Gazder

-Taranah is an incoming PhD student at the University of Edinburgh who is interested in relationships and well-being.
+Taranah is a PhD student at the University of Edinburgh supervised by Dr Sarah Stanton and Dr Matti Wilks.
+She is interested in relationships and well-being.
 Her research focuses on the role of meditation interventions in promoting secure attachment

 Julie Pedersen